fbpx

 We provide a pick-up and drop-off service from the train station closest to camp or you can drive as there is plenty of parking available.
 There may be an opportunity to car share with other volunteers and we encourage you to do this through our closed volunteers Facebook group.

 There is an E-learning course that you will be sent to complete before coming to camp.
 The E-learning course covers elements such as Emergency Procedures, Camper Behaviour Support, Safeguarding, Policies and the Therapeutic Recreation Model.
-You will also be sent a Camp Handbook before you arrive that has all the information you need to prepare for volunteering with Over The Wall!
+You will also be sent a Camp Handbook before you arrive that has all the information you need to prepare for volunteering with Over The Wall Camp!
 You will also participate in in-person training prior to camper arrival at camp.

 As a volunteer, you will be present at camp activities helping to engage and support campers.
 The focus is on the experience and participation of the activity for the campers, so volunteers shouldn’t come to camp expecting to have a go on the Climbing Wall or Zipwire!
 That being said, there may be times when you will be asked to participate in an activity to support campers (i.e. accompanying them up the Climbing Wall.
 However, you will never be made to do anything you are not comfortable with.